shabrina19/Analisis-Sentimen-Belajar-Daring-menggunakan-Optimasi-Naive-Bayes-Classifier-dengan-Adaboost/README.md

 ![App Screenshot](https://github.com/shabrina19/Gambar/blob/main/pict%20sentiment%20analysis%20of%20online%20learning/resultTweets.png?raw=true)

-After that the csv data format is changed to xlsx to make it easier to translate data using Google Translate.
+After that, change the csv data format to xlsx to make it easier for the next step (translate data using Google Translate ).